Winn1982/Reimaging-Lab/README.md

 # Reimaging-Lab
+# Objective:
-Reimaging an old HP laptop from Windows 10 OS to Ubuntu OS.
+Reimage an old HP laptop from Windows 10 OS to Ubuntu OS.

 ## Description